-• Dissertation Hours
+• Dissertation Hours (only for Doctoral Candidates)

 Students working on a dissertation must enroll for a minimum of two (2) hours of dissertation every semester, starting with the semester following Admission to Doctoral Candidacy, up to and including the semester the dissertation is submitted to and approved by the Office of Graduate Studies.
 Dissertation hours may apply to the Continuous Enrollment Requirement.
-Students who are dropped from degreeseeking status and formally readmitted to the program must enroll in a minimum of 5 dissertation hours in the semester that the readmission is effective.
+Students who are dropped from degree-seeking status and formally readmitted to the program must enroll in a minimum of 5 dissertation hours in the semester that the readmission is effective.
 Refer to the Readmission Policy in the Graduate Admissions Section of the Graduate Catalog for more information.

-• Enrollment during Semester of Thesis Submission
+Enrollment during Semester of Thesis Submission